rsdoiel/antenna/archives/2025/planet_2025.20.md

 ---

-## Suspect held over Gaine murder known to missing farmer
+## Man arrested over Gaine murder released without charge

 date: 2025-05-19, from: RTÉ News

-A man in his 50s arrested yesterday on suspicion of murdering Michael Gaine is understood to have been known to the missing Kerry farmer.
+A man in his 50s arrested yesterday on suspicion of murdering missing Kerry farmer Michael Gaine has been released without charge.

 <br>